szabgab/rust.code-maven.com/pages/rust-vs-cpp.md

 ## Size of the "community"

-Meaning people who are are attending Meetups, conferences.
-We have a separate entry for questions on StackOverflow, and open source developers.
+Meaning people who are attending Meetups, conferences.
+There is a separate entry for questions on StackOverflow, and open source developers.

 We found [113 Rust user-groups](/user-groups) with a combined 65,200 members.
 (The same person can be in multiple groups so the actual number is lower.
 Meetup lists [248 Rust groups](https://www.meetup.com/topics/rust/) with a total of 109,982 member, but as far as I can tell for many of those Rust is not the main subject.